Piotr1215/katacoda-scenarios/crossplane/composition-functions/step11/step11.md

 - `send_command 1 "crossplane beta render example/xr.yaml example/composition.yaml example/functions.yaml"`{{exec}}

-Notice that now the resources from the `render`{{}} command now each have a label of `crossplane.io/test-label: Hello work`
+Notice that now the resources from the `render`{{}} command now each have a label of `crossplane.io/test-label: Hello world!`

 ### Recap